VAlgoLang/VAlgoLang/README.md

     stack.pop();
 ```

-Save this file and run the compiler on it:
+Save this file with the manimdsl extension and run the compiler on it:

 ```
-    java -jar manimdsl.jar example.manimdsl out.mp4
+    java -jar manimdsl.jar <your-file-name>.manimdsl out.mp4
 ```

-This should save the animation to out.mp4, animating the stack with 1 being pushed and popped off the stack
+This should save the animation to `out.mp4`, animating the stack with 1 being pushed and popped off the stack.

 ## Documentation
 Documentation is in progress at [manimdsl.github.io](https://manimdsl.github.io/).

 ## Contributing
-Is always welcome.
-In particular, we need to extend the language as much as we can to produce more complex animations.
+We welcome all contributions.
+In particular, we are hoping to extend the language as much as we can to produce more complex animations.
 For guidelines please see the
 [documentation](https://manimdsl.github.io).